 Absolutely, they can!
 Once you’ve uploaded your shot, we’ll process it in strict accordance with the passport photo requirements effective in the USA.
 We’ll cut the initial file to the correct size, fine-tune the head proportions, erase the background and create two high-quality versions of your shot.
 In contrast to USPS offices, you can use the digital photo to apply online or download and print it somewhere (for less than a dollar) in order to send in the printout by mail.
 Considering that the USPS passport photo price is $15 for a set of two printed images, this option is better money-wise.

 Making the images for your travel credentials online may also make a difference in an unexpected way.
 The point is that you’ll have a better chance of taking a passport photo that you’ll actually like.
-Unlike in a USPS office, you can adjust smartphone camera settings, try a slightly different facial expression, and so on.
+Unlike in a USPS office, you can adjust smartphone camera settings, try a slightly different facial expression, and so on (but remember that editing is forbidden, so using something like an AI photo restoration tool is never an option).